-The Mt Shasta Goddess Temple dedicates JuLY to Baba Yaga.
+The Mount Shasta Goddess Temple dedicates July to Baba Yaga.

 Artwork Baba Yaga at Mott Cemetery by Devanna Wolf